GameStop taps Amazon Australia chief as CEO, may sell shares

 AMC Entertainment, Blackberry, Clover Health Investments and other recently surging so-called “meme” stocks fell more than 4% in extended trade on Wednesday.

-Even after falling late on Wednesday, GameStop’s stock has surged more than 1,300% in 2021.
+Even after falling late on Wednesday, GameStop’s stock has gained more than 1,300% in 2021.

-Taking advantage of GameStop’s recently surging stock price, Wednesday’s announcement of a potential share sale follows the issue of 3.5 million shares in April, which raised about $550 million.
+Taking advantage of GameStop’s recently rising stock price, Wednesday’s announcement of a potential share sale follows the issue of 3.5 million shares in April, which raised about $550 million.

 Some on wallstreetbets forum were disappointed with GameStop’s latest share-sale plan.